What is 'maskne'?

 Instead, opt for clean, pulled back looks or side-swept styles that frame the face without actually touching the face.
 That will help prevent you inadvertently touching your face if you have to keep adjusting your hair.
 After all, right now, your mask is pretty much the only thing that needs to be touching your face.

 Find out more about breathable silicone face masks here.
-And more about moisture training your hair here.
+And you can get your free moisture training guide here.

 DHA Hair Care Experts